smg-automotive/components-pkg/migration-guide.md

 ### "Unstyled" control in Storybook

 `Unstyled` control automatically appears for components which have recipes.

-It allows you to see how the component functions without any styling.
+It allows the user see how the component functions without any styling.
+In comparison to V2 with V3 migration this is now automatically available.

+As discussed in the Enablement Team it is decided that feature is preserved in the migration.
+It is not intended for regular usage but rather for implementation of features with known exceptions such as components on `/sell/` page.